 How To Make A Christmas Door Hanger

-This do-it-yourself Christmas Elf door hanger is actually pretty easy to make and takes just a few supplies.
-I will lay out all the steps for you below this video, so you can quickly and easily replicate it.
+This do-it-yourself Christmas Elf door hanger is actually pretty easy to make and takes only a few supplies.

-- For the Bow Making Tool I used my EZ Bow Maker (If you need more help on making bows, check our EZ Bow Tutorials here)
+- EZ Bow Maker (If you need more help on making bows, check our EZ Bow Tutorials)

 - A glue gun and hot glue.

 For my bows I used the following ribbons:

 - (1) 4″ Christmas ribbon

 This process is simple.
 Just follow these steps to decorate your door!

 Start by adding 9 pipe cleaners to the top of the door hanger.
 5 should go across the top and 4 across the bottom.